 Sophomores, please read me: If you consider yourself a Sophomore in academic year 2021-22 and the IntroSems' VCA shows you in a different cohort (i.e., Frosh or Junior), please make a note of your correct cohort within your statement of interest.
 It is not possible to change the cohort field in the IntroSems' VCA, but the instructor will see your note when they build their class.

 IntroSems quarters and schedules subject to change--check back often.
 Visit Re-Approaching Stanford for the latest updates on Academic Year 2021-22.

 Introductory Seminars for First-Year Students

-This Introductory Seminar reviews the history of social network studies, investigates how networks have changed over the past 100 years, and asks how new technologies will impact them.
-We draw from scholarly publications, popular culture, and personal experience as ways to approach this central aspect of the human experience.
+This Introductory Seminar reviews the history of social network studies, investigates how actual networks have changed over the past hundred years and asks how new technologies will impact them.
+We draw from scholarly publications, popular culture and personal experience as ways to approach this central aspect of the human experience.
 We will read, analyze in short papers, and discuss classic and modern writing on social networks.
-We may also dissect films and novels, social media, and your own experiences, to reflect on what they tell us about the impact of social networks on individual lives and society.
+We also dissect films and novels, social media and your own experiences, to reflect on what they tell us about the impact of social networks on individual lives and society.